-This species can be found in the Northeastern Amazon of Perú (Departamento: Loreto) and southern Amazonian Colombia (Leticia region).
-It is present below 200m asl.
+This species can be found in the northeastern Amazon of Peru (Loreto Region) and southern Amazonian Colombia (Leticia, Amazonas Department).
+It is present below 200 m asl.
 It is likely to be found in neighbouring Brazil.

 Habitat and Ecology

 It has been recorded from both leaf-litter and bromeliads in primary tropical moist lowland rainforest.
 It is a phytotelmic species that breeds by direct development.
 Eggs are deposited in bromeliad axils.
 It is not present in degraded habitats.

 It is relatively common in the leaf litter (Lynch 2005) and is presumed to have a stable population given its widespread range and remaining suitable habitat.